 Storage

-- Store the cake in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 5 days.
+- Store in an airtight container at room temperature for up to 2 days, or in the refrigerator for up to 5 days (because of the buttercream, refrigerate if keeping longer than 2 days).

-- Let the cake sit at room temperature for 20–30 minutes before serving if refrigerated.
+- Let refrigerated cake sit at room temperature for 20–30 minutes before serving so the buttercream softens.

 - Freeze slices tightly wrapped for up to 2 months.